Easter Sailing Weekend 2019

 |BE190419||Fri 19 April (15.00)||Mon 22 April (15.00)||Fowey||Fowey||4||£450||Book voyage »|

 Please note: all of Bessie Ellen’s bookings are now handled by Nikki’s own agency, VentureSail Holidays.
 By clicking ‘Book voyage’ you will be taken to a VentureSail booking form in order to secure your berths.

+It must be time to shake off the winter blues and get yourself out on the water again.
 Early spring is one of the most delightful seasons in Cornwall and there can be no better way to celebrate the Easter holiday than at sea.
-The county is very much home for Bessie Ellen having worked in and out of Cornish ports over many years.
-Nikki the skipper grew up here and knows the coasts and harbours well so she is able to choose all the best spots for your ultimate break.
+The county is very much home for Bessie Ellen, having worked in and out of Cornish ports over most of her working life.
+Nikki the skipper grew up here and knows the coasts and harbours well, so she is able to choose all the best spots for your ultimate break.
 Become involved as much as you like with the sailing by taking the wheel, navigating or hauling the ropes.
 Alternatively, just sit back, relax and soak in the experience of a traditional wooden ship under sail.
 No experience is necessary as the ship has a fully trained crew who are on hand and keen to teach newcomers.

 “An amazing time, brilliant food, sailing & company.
 Many thanks x” Samantha T South Yorkshire.

 Basking sharks are moving toward the plankton rich coasts of the Westcountry and if lucky, you catch sight of them them zigzagging through the water as they feed.
 Noticeable by a large, dark triangular dorsal fin the shark filter feeds with open gills, filtering up to 2ooo tons of water per hour to gather the zooplankton and small fish.